abberger1/fx_algo/readme.md

-# FX Stochastic Event-Based Trading Algorithm
+Python Wrapper for the Oanda FX Trading Platform

 all packages used (except talib) are included in the Anaconda distribution of Python 3.5:
   - https://docs.continuum.io/anaconda/